webbyfox/collective.examples.userdata/README.rst

 Introduction
 ============

-The registration and personal information forms are z3c.form forms.
+Plone's registration and personal information forms are z3c.form_ forms.
 These can be extended to allow any additional data to be collected on the forms.

-This product aims to show how you could extend or modify the default schema provided by plone.app.users, and add new fields to the registration form.
+This product aims to show how you could extend or modify the default schema provided by plone.app.users_, and add new fields to the registration form.

 Adding custom userdata fields
 -----------------------------